JupyterPhysSciLab/Documentation/Snippet_Menu_JSON.md

-JSON string that can be copied into the Snippets menu custom content window to provice snippets for initializing some of the JPSL tools.
+JSON string that can be copied into the Snippets menu custom content window to provide snippets for initializing some of the JPSL tools.
 ```
 { "name":"JPSL","sub-menu":[
 {